 THE VALUE OF INDEPENDENCE

 Not all advisers can offer the best options for you.
-Some have company products to sell, and some only have access to a limited number of options.
+Some have company products to sell.
+Some only have access to a limited number of options.
 How can you spot them?

 Advisers in Captivity